QuarkNerd/blog/swaterman/_posts/2020-09-16-typescript-builders.md

 In TypeScript, that means a way to enforce complex constraints like `only allow sending an event if anyone is listening for that event`.
 In this (long but beginner-friendly) post, we do an in-depth walkthrough of how to create a TypeScript builder class to enforce a complex constraint like that one.

-In this post, we start by introducing a simple data processing task and discuss how it would be useful to create a generic version.
+We start by introducing a simple data processing task and discuss how it would be useful to create a generic version.
 That immediately gets too hard, so we introduce builders to save the day.
 Step-by-step, we analyse the problem and design a builder to solve the problem.
 We then discuss the pros and cons of that approach, and explore whether it was even necessary in the first place.